redhatci/ansible-collection-redhatci-ocp/roles/preflight/README.md

 pyxis\_apikey\_path                | undefined                                            | This is a path to file that contains partner's token.
 Parner should generate this token in connect.redhat.com.
 The token is shared for all projects within one partner. pyxis\_identifier                  | undefined                                            | Each operator should have its own certification project with the unique identifier.
 If the partner has to certify two operators, he has to create two certification projects.
 Once a new cert project is created, the identifier could be extracted from the project url: https://connect.redhat.com/projects/pyxis_identifier/overview preflight\_custom\_ca              | undefined                                            | Path of custom ca.crt.
-Used to test operator stored in a self signed registry
+Used to test operator stored in a self signed registry preflight\_source\_dir             | undefined                                            | If this variable is defined, the Preflight role would use this folder to generate preflight image and binary and then use them during Preflight tests execution.
+That would overwrite predefined preflight_image and preflight_binary (if any).

 ## Example of config file to define a list of operators to certify